microsoft/playwright/docs/src/api/class-locator.md

 * since: v1.14
 - returns: <[boolean]>

 Returns whether the element is checked.
 Throws if the element is not a checkbox or radio input.
+Returns false for [indeterminate](https://developer.mozilla.org/en-US/docs/Web/CSS/:indeterminate) elements.

 **Usage**